 I have kept the corporate image, it doesn’t look outdated to me yet and its KISS.

-Go on make my day, click on the picture below and see if the number of visitors have gone above 1.
+Click on the picture below and see if the number of visitors have gone above 1.

 Got an invite yesterday to join CQfriends.
 There are some things I won’t use but it’s another web presence, and another site building method, a real pain actually compared to writing and uploading html, particularly when it threw a glitch and instead of saving the latest page version it deleted the changes and logged me off, over and over again.
 It is fairly new and some glitches are known to the originators.